architeuthidae/artiq/doc/manual/rtio.rst

 The wall clock is represented by ``rtio_counter_mu``.
 In this example, the wall clock time starts at 2600, giving the experiment 4400 mu of positive slack.
 The three instructions take time to process and schedule, so the wall clock advances to 3200, but by this time the timeline cursor has also increased, resulting in a slack of 5800 mu.
 Later, when the wall clock reaches 7000 and 9000, the scheduled RTIO events are fired with precise timing.

-It is quite obvious that a RTIO output event can only be scheduled for a timestamp in the future, that is, it can only be scheduled when the experiment is in a state of *positive slack.* Attempting to schedule an event for a timestamp in the past produces a RTIO :ref:`underflow <rtio-underflow>` exception.
+It is quite obvious that a RTIO output event can only be scheduled for a timestamp in the future.
+That is, it can only be scheduled when the experiment is in a state of *positive slack.* Attempting to schedule an event for a timestamp in the past produces a :ref:`RTIO underflow <rtio-underflow>` exception.

 Input channels and events
 -------------------------